 A Plea for Truth

 It is also an election year that can bring the noise to a deafening pitch.
-Through 24/7 news headlines and the blurbs and opinions from our social media feeds from all sides claiming to speak the truth, it can be hard to decipher what is true or not.
+It can be hard to decipher what is true through 24/7 news headlines and the blurbs and opinions from our social media feeds from all sides claiming to speak the truth.

-This reflection is not a political plea or to give another opinion to the millions already out there, rather, this is more of a plea to a higher truth.
-A prayer to a higher good.
+This reflection is not a political plea or to give another opinion to the millions already out there; instead, this is more of a plea to a higher truth—a prayer to a higher good.

-For there are elements of truth I suppose in the opinions and sides of all rationale and serious people to the problems that we now face.
-That said, not being open to a larger truth from the confines of our own narrow visions can cause division that oftentimes has its roots in power, manipulation, and fear.
+There are elements of truth in the opinions and sides of all rational and serious people regarding the problems we now face.
+That said, not being open to a larger truth from the confines of our narrow visions can cause division that oftentimes has its roots in power, manipulation, and fear.
 Consequently, there is no room for humility and understanding.
-No room for listening and grace.
-No room for a deeper truth to seep into our consciousness and ways of seeing and being.
+There is no room for listening and grace.
+There is no room for a more profound truth to seep into our consciousness and ways of seeing and being.

-In my Catholic tradition, during every Mass before we say the Lord’s Prayer we utter the words, “And we dare to say…”.
-We dare to use the words that Jesus himself instructed us to use.
+In my Catholic tradition, before we say the Lord’s Prayer at every Mass, we utter, “And we dare to say…” We dare to use the words that Jesus himself instructed us to use.
 We dare to have this prayer transform us.
-We dare to have our opinions and identities exposed so that we might understand ourselves, others, life, and God in a clearer and more perfect union.
-We dare to have our truths be exposed to a larger one.
+We dare to expose our opinions and identities to understand ourselves, others, life, and God in a more transparent and perfect union.
+We dare to have our truths exposed to a larger one.

-In many ways, our country is still dealing with the problems that were present when we first proclaimed “These truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights…”.
-We are still dealing with how our individual rights work best within a community of our neighbors.
+In many ways, our country still faces the problems present when we first proclaimed “These truths to be self-evident, that all men are created equal, that their Creator endows them with certain unalienable Rights… We are still dealing with how our individual rights work best within a community of our neighbors.

-Over the last six months, there is one thing for sure that has been exposed, that we as a country are very much a work in progress.
-With that said, just as I too am very much a work in progress, seeking a deeper truth, over time, I turn and pray…
+Over the last six months, one thing has been exposed: we, as a country, are very much a work in progress.
+I, too, am a work in progress, seeking a deeper truth.
+Over time, I turn and pray…

 Our Father, Who art in heaven,